 3) Safety Concerns

-Diesel generators come with two potential safety concerns: noise and exhaust emissions.
-Exhaust is far less of a problem than in previous years, but the emissions given off by a diesel generator are still unsafe to breathe for long periods of time.
+Diesel-powered generators come with two potential safety concerns: noise and exhaust emissions.
+Exhaust is far less of a problem than in previous years, but the emissions given off by a diesel-powered generator are still unsafe to breathe for long periods of time.
 The motor can also run at an uncomfortably high volume.
 To combat both issues, make sure to give your generator a proper enclosure to keep the noise and emissions largely contained.

 Pro Tip: Building a closure around your generator helps contain exhaust and engine noise, as well as protecting the equipment from weather damage.